HenrikBengtsson/future.callr/README.md

-# future.processx: A Future API for Parallel Processing using 'processx'
+# future.callr: A Future API for Parallel Processing using 'callr'

 ## Introduction
 The [future] package provides a generic API for using futures in R.